On Low-rank Trace Regression under General Sampling Distribution

 \item {\bf Compressed sensing via factored measurements:} Consider the previous example.
-One draw-back of the Gaussian ensembles is the need to store $n$ large matrices that requires memory of size $O(nd_rd_c)$. \cite{recht2010guaranteed} propose factored measurements to reduce this memory requirement.
-They suggest to use rank 1 matrices $\bX_i$ of the form $UV^\top$, where $U\in\IR^{d_r}$ and $V\in\IR^{d_c}$ are random vectors which reduces the memory requirement to $O(nd_r+nd_c)$. \end{itemize}
+One drawback of the Gaussian ensembles is the need to store $n$ large matrices which requires memory of size $O(nd_rd_c)$. \cite{recht2010guaranteed} propose factored measurements to reduce this memory requirement.
+They suggest using rank-1 matrices $\bX_i$ of the form $UV^\top$, where $U\in\IR^{d_r}$ and $V\in\IR^{d_c}$ are random vectors that reduces the memory requirement to $O(nd_r+nd_c)$. \end{itemize}